itzbnny/StretchyVal/README.md

 The best Valorant True Stretched Resolution tool for NVIDIA and AMD.
 Get true stretched res in 2026 without input lag in ONE CLICK.

 ---
+Yes this was vibe coded, get over it.

+---

 ## What It Does